felipemotarocha/smart-stock-portfolio/README.md

 REACT_APP_GRAPHQL_API_URL=http://localhost:4000
 ```

 You can change the `REACT_APP_GRAPHQL_API_URL` if your API URL is different or if you want to deploy the application.
-By default, the Shares Rebalancing API is under the port 4000.
+By default, the Smart Stock Portfolio API is under the port 4000.

 ## How To Get Your Google Client ID 🔑

-Read the official Google OAuth Documentation clicking [here](https://developers.google.com/identity/one-tap/web/guides/get-google-api-clientid 'Google OAuth Documentation') to know how you can get yours.
+Read the official Google OAuth Documentation clicking [here](https://developers.google.com/identity/one-tap/web/guides/get-google-api-clientid "Google OAuth Documentation") to know how you can get yours.
 Don't forget to add the URL of the application (i.e http://localhost:3000) to the **Authorized JavaScript origins**.

 ## Running the server 🚀